 Which inventions are patentable?

 What Is Not Inventions?
 A simple scheme or rule or method of performing a mental act or method of playing a game.
-Explanation – playing a game like chess, sudoku etc. are not considered inventions rather they are simple brain exercises and therefore not patented.
+Explanation – playing a game like chess, sudoku etc. On the same subject : Inventions that haven’t been made yet. are not considered inventions rather they are simple brain exercises and therefore not patented.

 What cannot be patented?